oat-sa/taohub-articles/forge/Thinktank.md

 \>Users may design reports and manage them (classify them and characterize them similarly to the way users may manage any other resources in TAO).
 When users design a report template they define the static content using an XHTML toolbar as used in Concerto v3 HTML templates.
 In addition to this static part, users may define placeholders in the template report, and assign them a variable reference directly into the report template.
 Using Concerto logic and by means of a graphical programming interface, they may express how to compute the data in order to populate the variable that will get substituted with the variable reference at the placeholder location.
 For this, while programming the logic they may rely on different sources of data which depends on the use case:

 -   Individual feedback : In this scenario, the user gets a contextual test taker identification, he may directly query for the collected data arising from test execution (score, [endorsement, actual response] for each items), query for data describing the test taker arising from the test taker extension of TAO and in a more general way query for any data available from TAO (characteristics of items, etc.);
--   Grouped feedback : In this scenario, the user can retrieve the same type of information but the user needs to identify the scope of individual for whom to fetch the data.\
+-   Grouped feedback : In this scenario, the user can retrieve the same type of information but the user needs to identify the scope of individual for whom to fetch the data.<br/>

     In all cases, the user is provided with the statistical function provided by R.

 ### 2. Dynamic/Concerto Items